 Now, imagine the sheer number of other species in the rainforests in other countries.
 This huge number of species diversity contributes to the balance of the world’s biodiversity and the survival of many other species on Earth.

 As we have discussed the importance of biodiversity in earlier parts, species diversity is directly related to maintaining Earth’s biodiversity.
-Each species, no matter how small or insignificant it may seem, plays different roles in the ecosystem.
+Each species, no matter how small or insignificant it may seem, plays different roles in the ecosystem sustainability.

 Having many different types of species doesn’t only provide humans with food.
 Species diversity also ensures the availability of clean water, fertile soils, breathable air, prevention of diseases, and climate stability.